-The term "other weapons" is to include, but not be limited to, a blackjack, switchblade knife, other than an ordinary pocketknife with no blade more than two inches in length, brass knuckles, and projectile weapon such as a bow, crossbow, pellet gun, slingshot or any other weapon as defined by Missouri law.
+The term "other weapons" is to include, but not be limited to, a blackjack, switchblade knife, other than an ordinary pocketknife with no blade more than two inches in length, brass knuckles and projectile weapon such as a bow, crossbow, pellet gun, slingshot or any other weapon as defined by Missouri law.

-The term "paraphernalia" includes any object that contains the residue of alcohol or of an illegal drug and any object that is used in the consumption or distribution of an illegal drug; or iii) is designed for the rapid consumption of alcohol.
-Examples of paraphernalia under this definition include, but are not limited to, a marijuana pipe or bong, blow tube, a beer bong, and empty alcoholic containers.
-An example of the latter is a scale used in measuring quantities of an illegal drug.
+The term "paraphernalia" includes any object that: i) contains the residue of alcohol or of an illegal drug, ii) is manufactured or sold for the consumption of alcoholic beverages or an illegal drug; or iii) is designed for the rapid consumption of alcohol.
+Examples of paraphernalia under this definition include, but are not limited to, a marijuana pipe or bong, blow tube, a beer bong and empty beer cans, liquor bottles or empty case of beer.

-For purposes of the Code the term "student" includes all persons who have been notified of their acceptance for admission, as are persons who are living in Missouri State University residence halls or apartments, although not enrolled in this institution.
-This Student Code applies to all students in the Missouri State University system.
-A student is further defined as “an individual with respect to whom the university maintains education records or personally identifiable information and who is or who has been in attendance at the University” (operating policy 5.11 Notification of Student Rights, Policy Library).
+10.24 For purposes of the Code the term "student" includes all persons who have been notified of their acceptance for admission and for whom the university maintains education records or personally identifiable information and who is or who has been in attendance at the university.